 2. Scroll to the FUNCTION field and select VOLT or CURRENT.
 3. Scroll to the VIEW field and select the TABLE or BAR display mode.

 4. Scroll to the DATA field and select ABSOLUTE or RELATIVE.
 The ABSOLUTE display format will show all harmonic components in volts or amps.
 The RELATIVE display format will use the fundamental as a 100% reference and display all harmonics as a percentage of the fundamental.
 Phase angles are always shown with respect to the fundamental frequency.
 5. Tap the MODE field and select SINGLE or CONTINUE.
 The SINGLE mode will acquire the data once and show the result, while the CONTINUE mode will update the data continuously.
-6. Tap the SOURCE field and select IMMEDIATE; alternate trigger mode is PHASE.
-7. Tap Phase-A, Phase-B, or Phase-C button to select which output phase would be analyzed.
-8. Tap the START field to start the analysis.
+6. Tap the SOUR field and select IMMEDIATE; alternate trigger mode is PHASE.
+7. Tap the START field to start the analysis.
 The display mode that was selected will be opened and the results displayed.
 If the trigger mode, CONTINUE, was selected, the data will be continually updated.
-9. Returning to the HARMONICS menu could be done by tapping the UP arrow button.
+8. Returning to the HARMONICS menu could be done by tapping the UP arrow button.
 To display the data in a different format, the selections are changed as desired, and a new acquisition started by tapping the START field.